 If you’re not used to working remotely, it’s a good idea to check with your company’s IT services whether you’re all set to work from a different location.
 This might mean you need a VPN to connect securely to your network or activate roaming on your phone.

-A few cyber security recommendations when travelling for business are:
+A few cyber security recommendations worth adding to your travel preparation list are:

 If you’re travelling for work, a good business travel tip is to pick the accommodation that suits your business needs.